-To use MathJax from our server, you need to do two things:
+To use MathJax from a CDN, you need to do two things:

 - Put mathematics into your web pages so that MathJax can display it.